FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

 5. Audit and Accountability
 Keep system audit logs and records, that will allow you or your auditors to monitor, analyze, investigate and report any suspicious activity within your information systems.
 Ensure individual accessing and authorizing access can be held accountable.

-> [!NOTE]
-> Although here are listed the "top five" catergories, all 14 families of security requirements are needed.